 The whole crew was rescued the following day and received by well-wishers and a mariachi band in Albuquerque.
 “If you are afraid to die, you are probably afraid to live,” Aoki said at the time.

 Another notable Asian American hot air balloon pilot with connections in Albuquerque is Judy Nakamura.
-As Chief Justice of the New Mexico Supreme Court, this Japanese American balloon pilot, is also known for piloting her balloon at the Albuquerque International Balloon Fiesta and flying as often as she can year-round.
+A former Chief Justice of the New Mexico Supreme Court, this Japanese American balloon pilot is also known for piloting her balloon at the Albuquerque International Balloon Fiesta and flying as often as she can year-round.

 The National Museum of Nuclear Science and History